gonzalo-bulnes/securedrop-docs/docs/development/translations.rst

 How to suggest changes to a source string
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you notice errors in our :ref:`source strings <weblate_glossary_source_string>`, or catch us using English idioms that are hard to translate, please add comments letting us know.
-At the beginning of every translation cycle in our release schedule, we have a few days for incorporating your feedback, and very much appreciate it.
+We appreciate your feedback very much and our release schedule includes a few days at the beginning of every translation cycle for incorporating it.

 .. _how_to_translate_a_phrase_weblate: